Adriqun/C-CPP-SDL2/README.md

 ![6](https://cloud.githubusercontent.com/assets/19840443/16881974/fc38a158-4abc-11e6-9714-7fac93560e02.png)

 Now you see a collision detection, character is standing on the platform.
-It's not easy for beginner.
-I'm going to describe you my first-hand problems.
+It's not easy for beginner It might be difficult when you have many objects.
+I will describe you my first-hand problems later.
 ![5](https://cloud.githubusercontent.com/assets/19840443/16881879/7dc5573a-4abc-11e6-86de-446bde3e0d90.png)